ankushdubey/short_film_bp/Movie-1/firstdraft.md

 >Location - Hostel 10.

-protagonist is walking upstairs with his luggage to his room_(Koi room number socho acha sa)_
+protagonist is walking upstairs with his luggage to his room where he meets his roommate.
+Talks to him a bit.
+Tells him about his JEE rank which was quite good and came to this college just because his brother was here.

+#Scene-3